GreenFlag31/pdf-to-image-generator/README.md

      */
     content: Buffer;
     /**
-     * Text content of the image.
+     * Contains the text content of the image and the language of the text.
      */
-    textContent: string;
+    text: Text;
     /**
      * Path where the image has been rendered.
      */